TehKitti/Maunz/README.md

 *accinfo [username] - Tells you whether or not a Minecraft account is premium!

 *uuid [username] - Will return the Minecraft UUID of the username you requested.

+*bulliedme [username] - Did somebody bully you?
+This will send them a link to stop with their bullying ways.

 Premium account status grabbed from http://axis.iaero.me and UUID's grabbed from http://fishbans.com/docs.php